 x_pd_integration.trigger_incident, handled by the PagerDuty Trigger Incident script action.
 This event is raised by one of the following business rules:

-- PD Trigger PagerDuty Incident: An incident that has no corresponding PagerDuty incident is created (or updated) in ServiceNow, having Priority 1 or 2
+- PD Trigger PagerDuty Incident: An incident that has no corresponding PagerDuty incident is created in ServiceNow, assigned to a PagerDuty-linked group, having Priority 1 or 2, or a preexisting one has its priority updated to 1 or 2.

 - PD Group Assign Trigger New Incident: A pre-existing incident that was previously tied to a PagerDuty incident, but that was "unlinked" by assigning it to a non-provisioned assignment group (per the business rule PD Unlink if not PagerDuty group)